cgaldston/US-Power-Outage-Trends-Data-Analysis-and-Predictions/README.md

 ### Introduction

 For this project, we decided to examine data on major power outages in the continental U.S. from January 2000 to July 2016.
 The Department of Energy defines a major power outage as an outage that "impacted atleast 50,000 customers or caused an unplanned firm load loss of atleast 300 MW."
 Major power outages can have an incredibly detrimental impact on communities, so understanding what factors play a role in the magnitude of these outages.
 This dataset was curated by Mukherjee, Nateghi, Hastak at Purdue School of Engineering.
-To determine magnitude we chose to primarily focus on the duration of an outage because the longer that an area is out of power can have a large impact on
+To determine magnitude we chose to primarily focus on the duration of an outage because the longer that an area is out of power the larger impact that is had on them.

 Our key question for this project is **What are the main factors that impact the duration of major power outages in the continental U.S and how can we accurately predict how long an outage will last?** This is an important question as if we can understand what is contributing the most to power outages we may be able to help local governments and utility companies respond more effectively to future incidents.